Events

 Time: 3:30 pm

 Designing and Delivering Online Learning will help you explore and make plans to implement effective pedagogical practices in your online courses.
 This four module seminar is open to faculty and instructors systemwide and will be delivered completely online, making use of Canvas activities and incorporating Zoom.
-The four Zoom meetings will be held on Thursdays from 3:30-4:30pm between September 28 and October 26.
+The four Zoom meetings will be held on Thursdays from 3:30-4:30 pm between September 23 and October 24, 2024.
+You can expect to spend between 10 and 15 hours on seminar activities during the entirety of the program.

 Time: 10:00 am